rarietta/CUDA-Raytracer/README.md

       sphereIntersectionTest().
     * getRandomPointOnSphere(), which takes in a sphere and returns a random point on the surface of the sphere with an even probability distribution.
       This function should work in the same way as getRandomPointOnCube().
-You can (although do not necessarily have to) use this to generate points on a sphere to use a point lights, or can use this for area lighting.

 * interactions.h contains functions for ray-object interactions that define how rays behave upon hitting materials and objects.
 You will need to complete: